The Online Vocational English as a Second Language (VESL) Program

 M.S. in Early Childhood Education, M.S. in Higher Education with major in Integrative Studies

 I have been an educator for over twenty years.
 In my professional role I have taught all levels of students from elementary school through college.
 Currently I work with students at the secondary level as well as college level.
-In my free time I enjoy traveling, spending time with my family, and journaling.

 Shamima Nasreen